SimonWoodtli/zet/20240113153426/README.md

 > 🧐 When you add a proxy site: If a service ships with https e.g. nextcloud,
 > use Scheme: https
-> 🧐 When you add a proxy site: If a service has websockets, cache assets or
+> 🧐 When you add a proxy site: If a service has websockets as a feature you
-> block common exploit as a feature you can enable those settings too.
+> can ENABLE this too.
+> 🧐 Enabling 'cache assets' doesn't really do much (IMO)
+> ⚠️ If you decide to expose a service to the public internet ENABLE 'Block
+> Common Exploits'!

 Add nginxproxymanager as the root domain: